What is the Difference Between Manslaughter and Murder?

 - The individual killed in the heat of passion as a result of the provocation

 Additionally, for this to be considered a heat of passion crime, the individual could not have had a chance to cool off from the provocation.

 Involuntary manslaughter, on the other hand, is defined as an unintentional homicide that stems from criminally negligent actions, or even the unintentional killing of another through the commission of a crime.
 Given how similar involuntary manslaughter and unintentional second-degree murder are, this is where things can get a little hairy.
 The key difference between these two is in the mental state of the perpetrator and how morally blameworthy he or she is.

 Unlike voluntary or involuntary manslaughter, murder is distinctly different because the perpetrator would have committed an intentional act or engaged in behavior that was so reckless that it demonstrated an extreme indifference to human life.
 First-degree murder is the most egregious of these offenses since it not only involves intention, but planning as well, whereas second-degree murder involves intention without planning.
 For example, if a perpetrator fired a gun at a person, missed, and killed a bystander, this would likely be considered second-degree murder.

 Criminal Defense Attorney in Fort Worth

 If you are facing criminal charges, you are likely aware that a lot is at stake.
-You need to hire a skilled criminal defense attorney who will aggressively fight to protect your rights and ensure that you are able to secure the best possible outcome for your circumstances.
+You need to hire an experienced criminal defense attorney who will aggressively fight to protect your rights.
 At The Clark Law Firm, our Fort Worth attorneys have the knowledge to assist you during this difficult time.

 Get started on your case today and seek the representation you need by calling us at (817) 435-4970 to schedule your free initial consultation.